jmkng/scout/README.md

-Scout can quickly and efficiently search for patterns in large amounts of text.
+Scout can quickly and efficiently search for patterns in text.

+The library is designed to work with a variety of algorithms, but currently provides a single implementation: AhoCorasick with leftmost-longest semantics.

 # Installation